Skip to main content

 What changes:

 • User: whoami returns ghostuser.
-Created permanently inside the container via useradd -m ghostuser.
+Created permanently via a post-bootstrap podman exec routine to avoid distrobox initialization race conditions.
 The runtime (dbx-smith) automatically enters as this user — no manual flags needed.

 • Hostname: hostname returns ghost-shell.